morgen-peschke/trans-factsheet/README.md

 #### Methodological Concerns

-1. the potential misclassification of child research participants
+1. The potential misclassification of child research participants
-2. the lack of acknowledgement of social context for research participants
+2. The lack of acknowledgement of social context for research participants
-3. the age of participants at follow-up
+3. The age of participants at follow-up
-4. the potential misclassification of adolescent and young adult participants lost to follow-up
+4. The potential misclassification of adolescent and young adult participants lost to follow-up

 #### Theoretical Concerns

-1. assumptions inherent in "desistance" terminology
+1. Assumptions inherent in "desistance" terminology
-2. binary gender framework
+2. Binary gender framework
-3. presumption of gender stability as a positive outcome
+3. Presumption of gender stability as a positive outcome

 #### Ethical Concerns

-1. intensive treatment and testing of child participants
+1. Intensive treatment and testing of child participants
-2. questionable goals of treatment
+2. Questionable goals of treatment
-3. lack of consideration of children's autonomy
+3. Lack of consideration of children's autonomy

 #### Interpretive Concerns

-1. the assumption that unknown future adult needs should supersede known childhood needs
+1. The assumption that unknown future adult needs should supersede known childhood needs
-2. the underestimation of harm when attempting to delay or defer transition
+2. The underestimation of harm when attempting to delay or defer transition

 Here are the conclusions from [this presentation from a WPATH conference](https://gidreform.wordpress.com/2014/02/25/methodological-questions-in-childhood-gender-identity-desistence-research/)
 (which is a [reputable organization on gender dysphoria](https://www.hrc.org/resources/world-professional-association-for-transgender-health-wpath)),